 You’re fascinated with the democratic and political process.
-You follow The Drudge Report, Huffington Post, WSJ, and CNN on Twitter and Facebook.
-You’ve have campaigned for class president or another office or served as a campaign manager, and you can picture yourself speaking about public policies – whether as the interviewer or the expert.
+You follow The Drudge Report, Huffington Post, Wall Street Journal, and CNN on Twitter and Facebook.
+You’ve have campaigned for class president or another office - or served as a campaign manager - and you can picture yourself speaking about public policies – as an interviewer or expert.

-In Bryant’s Political Science program, you will gain a working knowledge of foreign and domestic politics.
-You will study how governments and citizens act, and interact, in the making of public policy.
-You will develop a global perspective along with critical thinking and communication skills.
-You will deepen your ethical sensibility through the study of fundamental ethical questions that are intrinsic to politics.
+In Bryant’s Political Science program, you will gain a working knowledge of foreign and domestic politics and study how governments and citizens act and interact in the making of public policy.
+Develop a global perspective as well as critical thinking and communication skills.
+Deepen your ethical sensibility through the study of fundamental ethical questions that are intrinsic to politics.

 You will examine the theories and conceptual models used to describe, explain, and predict events, so that you move beyond seeing political events as simply a series of distinct cases.
-You learn the research methods of the field, and will produce your own analysis of public policy issues and independent research.
+Learn the research methods of the field and produce your own analysis of public policy issues and independent research.

-Students interested in Political Science may also pursue the major in Politics and Law.
+Students interested in Political Science can also pursue a major in Politics and Law.

 Future careers, post-grad opportunities

-Studying political science will help you develop valuable skills in analytic thinking, decision-making, and communication, abilities that are crucial to your success throughout life.
-Political scientists are well prepared for advanced study in law school, international relations, political science, or public administration and for careers in government service, business, education, journalism, policy analysis, and in the nonprofit sector.
+Studying political science will help you develop valuable skills in analytic thinking, decision-making, and communication - abilities that are crucial to your success throughout life.
+You will be well prepared for advanced study in law school, international relations, political science, or public administration, and for careers in government service, business, education, journalism, policy analysis, and the nonprofit sector.

 Political Science faculty